 The QED is sufficiently sensitive to differentiate between petrol, diesel and kerosene as well as recognise very degraded diesel as diesel.

 The QED has a very low response to naturally occurring compounds and this significantly reduces the incorrect reporting of humic acids or biofuels as TPH.
-A typical results sheet is shown below, all values in mg/kg.
 The QED can also analyse water samples.

 The fingerprint for each sample is also saved as a picture file for incorporation into reports etc. The % value is the match certainty, where 100% is an exact match to a reference standard.